i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 To connect the abstract concept of a gate to our physical build, we will use a consistent visual format.
 Each composite gate will be introduced with its standard, abstract symbol, which is how engineers represent it in high-level diagrams.
 This will be followed by a detailed composite diagram showing how to construct it from our primitive NOT and OR gates.
 In these diagrams, a dashed outline will enclose the group of primitives, visually demonstrating how they work together to become equivalent to the single, abstract gate.

-![AND Gate Composite in CircuitVerse](./images/AND-gate-composite_circuitverse.png) *Figure: The AND gate built from NOT and OR gates in CircuitVerse.*
+![AND Gate Composite in CircuitVerse](./images/AND-gate-composite_circuitverse.png) *Figure: The AND gate constructed from NOT and OR gates in CircuitVerse.
+This composite diagram shows how two NOT gates and one OR gate are grouped to function as a single AND gate, following the logic Y = !(!A OR !B).*

 - **Formal Definition:** The AND gate performs **Conjunction**.
 It’s the strict gate—output is True only if *all* inputs are True.
 - **Symbols:** `A ∧ B` (logic), `A && B` (programming).